ENTANGLED THREADS

 // systems:

-3. Signal Drift (planned) / Environmental Coupling & Generative Feedback
+3. The Golden Signal EXT (planned) / Environmental Coupling & Generative Feedback

-Signal Drift will extend the research from body-centered to environment-influenced systems, exploring how textiles respond to ambient temperature, electromagnetic fields, humidity, and spatial dynamics.
-Generative 3D projections and visual animations will interact with wearable sensors, creating a multi-layered audiovisual environment.
+The Golden Signal EXT will extend the research from body-centered to environment-influenced systems, exploring how textiles respond to electromagnetic fields and spatial dynamics.
+Generative projections and visual 3D animations will interact with wearable sensors, creating a multi-layered audiovisual environment.

 The system investigates distributed agency, emergent rhythms, and perceptual thresholds influenced more by environmental conditions than direct bodily input.

-4. Title (planned) / Multi-Agent Performance & Relational Systems
+4. Signal Drift (planned) / Multi-Agent Performance & Relational Systems

 This system emphasizes multi-layered feedback, unpredictability, and distributed perception, creating conditions for posthuman, non-linear knowledge production within live performance contexts.